muennix/IbHandler/README.md

 Installation
 ------------------------------------------------------------------------------
 IbHandler requires Python 2.6 or newer.
-The easiest way of installing is by cloning (or downloading) this repository
+The easiest way of installing is by cloning (or downloading) this repository by

 	git clone https://github.com/muennix/IbHandler.git